 If you were disappointed at not getting a bigger tax refund this year, it’s never too soon to consider your tax planning efforts for next year.
-Here are some tips for pumping up your return or minimizing the odds of owing money for the 2021 tax year:
+Here are some tips for pumping up your refund or minimizing the odds of owing money for the 2021 tax year:

 - Contribute to a health savings account (HSA) if you have a high-deductible health plan, since those contributions lower your taxable income.

-- Use the IRS EITC Assistant tool to determine if you’re eligible for the Earned Income Credit.
+- Use the IRS EITC Assistant tool to determine whether you’re eligible for the Earned Income Credit.

 - Harvest losses in your taxable investment account to offset any taxable capital gains.

 Keep in mind that the changes enacted under tax reform are only effective through 2025.
 It’s a good idea to revisit your tax strategy each year to make sure you’re always getting the biggest refund possible.